yutish3/stopwatch-cpu/README.md

 NOTE:- tutorial on how to run it https://youtu.be/hrkOFzFD770

+project_name.v goes into design file of the website and test.v of that project goes into testbench

+here is the website in the video :- http://lab.chipverify.com/ide

 the projects go from most basic project to a stopwatch with memory , clock cycle and finite state machine

 how the different projects are connected